KuphJr/Adapter.ts/README.md

 **A Chainlink external adapter for securely executing custom JavaScript**

+Please note, this project has been created independent of Chainlink Labs and is in no way affiliated with Chainlink Labs.
+It is an independent, open source project developed for use with the Chainlink protocol.

 ## Overview

-[Watch the project overview on YouTube](https://youtu.be/V_P_IAfr22I) **Pleas note, significant changes and updates have been made in v0.2.1 since this video was made.**
+[Watch the project overview on YouTube](https://youtu.be/V_P_IAfr22I) **Please note, significant changes and updates have been made in v0.2.1 since this video was made.**

 ### Problem